-- Measure type (e.g., process, composite, outcome, patient-reported outcome performance measure).
-NQF will identify measures across measure types to prioritize for feedback. - Volume, quality, and nature of measure feedback received to date.
-NQF will select measures for which it has received anecdotal feedback that there are opportunities to make the measure more impactful or that there are potential negative unintended consequences of measure implementation to explore.
-NQF may also consider measures that are not being used in the field to understand the reasons why there has not been uptake, such as the high cost of implementation or burden of data collection and reporting.
-Additionally, NQF may prioritize measures that have a limited volume of formally submitted feedback. - NQF portfolio in which the measure is found.
-NQF will select a cross section of measures to help focus feedback efforts on a smaller number of topics while ensuring that no single portfolio is disproportionately burdened and that there is a balance in the topics that the prioritized measures address.
+- Measure type (e.g., process, composite, outcome, patient-reported outcome performance measure): NQF will identify measures across measure types to prioritize for feedback. - Volume, quality, and nature of measure feedback received to date: NQF will select measures for which it has received anecdotal feedback that there are opportunities to make the measure more impactful or that there are potential negative unintended consequences of measure implementation to explore.
+NQF may also consider measures that are not being utilized in the field to understand the reasons why there has not been uptake such as the high cost of implementation or burden of data collection and reporting.
+Additionally, NQF may prioritize measures that have a limited volume of formally submitted feedback.

-- Maintenance review schedule.
-NQF will prioritize measures that will be in maintenance review within the next 12 to 18 months to increase the likelihood that the feedback generated through the measure feedback loop is meaningful and actionable. - Federal program quality reporting and/or value-based payment program in which the measure is included.
-NQF will prioritize measures in these programs, as there are higher stakes for measures in accountability applications and broader-reaching implications across the nation. - Whether the measure has been recently implemented.
-NQF will seek a balance of measures that were recently implemented within the last two years and those that have been in the field for over two years to understand the current feasibility of data collection and reporting. - Whether the measure is tackling an understudied area of measurement science or addressing a gap area.
-To ensure measures reflect the current evidence, measures prioritized for feedback will consider when the measure was first developed and the evolution of science and research underlying the measure.
-NQF may also prioritize measures that were designed to fill critical gaps in quality measurement to obtain feedback on whether the goal of the measure is being met. - Prior recommendations from the Standing Committee or other key stakeholders on the need for measure feedback (e.g., the need to monitor for unintended consequences).
-MAP and CDP Standing Committee deliberations may include recommendations that measures be monitored once they are implemented for unintended consequences, issues such as undue measurement burden, and/or to understand the impact of measurement.
+- NQF portfolio in which the measure is found: NQF will select a cross section of measures to help focus feedback efforts on a smaller number of topics while ensuring that no single portfolio is disproportionately burdened and a balance in the topics the prioritized measures address. - Maintenance review schedule: NQF will prioritize measures that will be in maintenance review within the next 12 to 18 months to increase the likelihood that the feedback generated through the measure feedback loop is meaningful and actionable. - Federal program quality reporting and/or value-based payment program in which the measure is included: NQF will prioritize measures in these programs as there are higher stakes for measures in accountability applications and broader reaching implications across the nation.
+Healthcare organizations and clinicians may also be more focused on measures in value-based payment programs and therefore more likely to have feedback to provide on the measures. - Measure developer: With the potential for increased resources from measure developers to participate in the measure feedback loop pilot, NQF will seek measures to include in the pilot test from a wide array of measure developers to not create undue burden. - Whether the measure has been recently implemented: NQF will seek a balance of measures that were recently implemented within the last two years and those that have been in the field for over two years to understand the current feasibility of data collection and reporting.
+NQF will also consider prioritizing measures that have not been recently implemented, but have been recently updated, to explore the impact of the new specifications or updates. - Whether the measure is tackling an understudied area of measurement science or addressing a gap area: To ensure measures reflect the current evidence, NQF will consider when the measure was first developed and the evolution of science and research underlying the measure.
+NQF may also prioritize measures that were designed to fill critical gaps in quality measurement to obtain feedback on whether the goal of the measure is being met. - Prior recommendations from the Standing Committee or other key stakeholders on the need for measure feedback (e.g., the need to monitor for unintended consequences): MAP and CDP Standing Committee deliberations may include recommendations that measures be monitored once they are implemented for unintended consequences, for issues such as undue measurement burden, and/or to understand the impact of measurement.
 NQF will review documented recommendations to inform which measures to prioritize for feedback.